Fairytale setting for Britain’s newest Festival of Golf

 The third hole at this Suffolk club is yards from Thorpeness Meare, a boating lake which inspired Scottish author J.M Barrie to write iconic children’s story ‘Peter Pan'.
 Captain Hook is the story’s villain.
 Together with his band of pirates and a crocodile that swallowed a clock, Hook duels with Peter, a young boy who never grows old, in a fantasy world called Never-Never Land inhabited by Fairies and lost children.

 This July, the hook will be an all too common sight at Thorpeness - but on the coastal golf course - not in children’s imaginations or in the pages of a book.
-The quirky holiday village is hosting the inaugural Thorpeness Golf Festival, East Anglia’s first-ever festival of golf from 28th - 31st July, 2014.
+The quirky holiday village is hosting the inaugural Thorpeness Golf Festival, East Anglia’s first-ever golf festival from 28th - 31st July, 2014.

 Paul Clouting, hotel director at Thorpeness Hotel and Golf Club, says: “Thorpeness is an iconic holiday village with famous literary connections and a 'House in the Clouds'.
 Sometimes, people forget that it’s also home to one of the best golf courses in Southern and Eastern England.
 The inaugural Thorpeness Festival of Golf is a perfect opportunity to combine a British seaside holiday with golf at a superb course, and evenings packed full of fun and entertainment.”